Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) was introduced in 2012 and is a charge on development to help fund infrastructure such as transport schemes and schools which is required to help support and accommodate new growth from development.
 Further information regarding its operation is published on our website.

 We have prepared economic evidence to support the revised CIL charging schedule.
 The evidence recommended an increase in the charging levy across the borough, with differential rates and charging areas, as per the regulations.
-The new charging areas are set out in the Preliminary Draft Charging Schedule (PDCS).
+The proposed new charging areas are set out in the Redbridge CIL Draft Charging Schedule (PDF 558KB).

 Next Steps in the CIL Review Process:

-- Submission to Secretary of State - December 2019
+- Submission to Secretary of State - March/April 2020

-Please see below the PDCS and the supporting documents:
+Please see below the DCS and the supporting documents:

 We have a Community Infrastructure Levy (CIL), which charges developers on most types of new buildings in the Borough.
 Most of this money is spent on borough priorities such as helping to pay for schools, leisure centres, health care facilities, transport and projects to improve public areas.